masyago/macro-mojo/README.md

 Macro Mojo is a full-stack nutrition tracking web application that helps users set calorie and macronutrient goals, log meals, and monitor daily progress.
-It includes authentication, database persistence, data validation, and an AI-powered assistant for personalized nutrition targets.
+It includes authentication, database persistence, data validation, and an AI-powered assistant for personalized nutrition targets advice.

 ## Tech Stack